Would you like to become more resilient?

 Being resilient has nothing to do with wanting to do everything by yourself without any help.
 Especially if you’re struggling as a result.

 I know it can be hard sometimes.
 I feel the same way.
 But I had to learn with time to remember I’m not all alone in this world.
 Because I have friends.
 Friends are more than happy to provide you with all the help you need.
 If you don’t believe it then reverse the situation.

 When a friend of yours is struggling.
 How do you feel about it?
 Don’t you just want to get in there and offer help?
 Don’t you feel frustrated that your friend is not asking for help or even refusing it?
 Don’t you feel sad not being able to help when you know it would make things easier for them?

-You can pick and chose the one that suits you best to start with.
+In other words, you can pick and chose the one that suits you best to start with.
 Once you feel you have it set, ad another one and again take the time you need to do it right.